-Homestays - A limited numbers of placements are available in Milanese homes throughout the city.
+Placements are available in Milanese homes throughout the city.
 This is a priceless opportunity to learn about Italian families first-hand and engage directly with Italian culture.

 This residence for Italian and international honors students offers single rooms with private bathrooms and balconies.
-The facilities include a computer room, library, small gym, cafeteria, private park, and an auditorium for special cultural programs.
+The facilities include a computer room, library, small gym, cafeteria, private park, security system, kitchenette, and an auditorium for special cultural programs.

 Part of making you feel at home in Milan is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that prepares you, housing that is well- located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.